veeto

 • Requires large California cities to adopt comprehensive electrification plans by January 2030.

-• Mandates expansion of electric vehicle charging infrastructure in residential and commercial areas.
+• Mandates expansion of electric vehicle charging infrastructure in public and private spaces.

 Get Involved